Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

 Note

-It is possible to create multiple update runs with unique names from the same update strategy.
+It's possible to create multiple update runs with unique names from the same update strategy.

-Manage an Update run
+Manage an update run

 You can similarly skip the upgrade at the update group or member cluster level too.